...

 I grew up in the renowned ski resort town of Vail, Colorado, but I’ve lived in South Korea for over 15 years, working as an English teacher.

-For more than 20 years, I’ve traveled the world, maintaining my Colorado lifestyle while pursuing my passion for international travel in Asia and beyond.
+For over 20 years, I’ve explored the globe, maintaining my adventurous Colorado spirit while traveling extensively in Asia and beyond.

-I write about international skiing, hiking, outdoor adventures, dog-friendly travel, travel gear, and more.
+I write about international skiing, hiking, outdoor adventures, dog-friendly travel, and gear to help you bring the Colorado lifestyle to your travels.